lsst-sqre/phalanx/docs/developers/helm-chart/add-application.rst

 ################################

 This page provides the steps for integrating an application with Phalanx by adding the application's Helm chart.
-This is the last step of adding a new application to Phalanx and should be done after you have :doc:`written the Helm chart <write-a-helm-chart>` and :doc:`defined the secrets it needs <define-secrets>`.
+This is the last step of adding a new application to Phalanx and should be done after you have done the other steps in :ref:`dev-helm-basics-toc`.

 Some of the integration will be done for you by the :command:`phalanx application create` command, but you will need to make a few adjustments.